Apr 06, 2025

 The RISE Program is a scholarship program designed for highly motivated first-generation students who would benefit from additional academic support and resources.
 There are no financial eligibility criteria for the RISE program.
 However, students are required to complete the FAFSA.

 To be considered for the RISE program, students must submit the Common Application.
-Admissions officers and the EOF team collaborate to identify potential candidates, review admission information and conduct student interviews to determine admittance.
-Selected students of the ASCEND program (EOF and RISE) are conditionally admitted and required to participate in a six- week summer bridge program.
-This program provides college prepatory skills, leadership skills, academic coursework and support, STEM enrichment activities, and orientation for transition into the University environment.
+Admissions officers and the EOF team collaborate to identify potential candidates, review admission information, and conduct student interviews to determine admittance.
+Selected students of the ASCEND program (EOF and RISE) are conditionally admitted and required to participate in a six-week summer bridge program.
+This program provides college preparatory skills, leadership skills, academic coursework and support, STEM enrichment activities, and orientation for transition into the University environment.
 During the summer program, the ASCEND staff evaluates the students’ demonstrated ability to successfully transition into Rowan University and makes a recommendation regarding the appropriateness of fall admission.

 ASCEND students are assigned an ASCEND counselor to provide a broad range of academic and personal support services, including counseling, tutoring, and leadership development from freshman year through graduation.
 ASCEND Counselors interact with students in individual and small group settings.
 Financial assistance is provided to qualified students.